Applandeo/protractor-sample-configuration/README.md

 - Fixed protractor-html-reporter-2 version

 ## Get in touch
 It would be great if you decide to use our component in your project.
 It’s open source, feel free.
-Write to us at (email)=(hi@applandeo.com) if you want to be listed and we will include your app in our repo.
+Write to us at hi@applandeo.comif you want to be listed and we will include your app in our repo.
 If you have any questions or suggestions just let us know.

 ## License
 ```